Trial – Austria

 IRONORE2019 will have practitioners from several European countries that will come to Austria to train and improve their earthquake-related response capacities and procedures while establishing a common understanding of the cooperation in civil protection assistance.
 More than 1000 participants are expected to join IRONORE2019 which is now in its phase of designing realistic scenarios in an alpine region and involving all stakeholders of the Union Civil Protection Mechanism; starting from the local response until the request of assistance via the Austrian Ministry of Interior.

 And is specifically in those realistic scenarios where the DRIVER+ project will be able to test a number of solutions that were selected considering their added value in regards to the management of volunteers.
 Since IRONORE2019 was presented this January at the European Commission, DRIVER+ has started a number of joint activities between the two projects in order to prepare, coordinate and execute better Trial Austria.

 More information about Ironore2019 can be obtained here.

 Do you want to know more about DRIVER+ Trials?

 Take a look to our catalogue describing our activities around the Trial !
-You will find information on the DRIVER+ Test-bed and Guidance Methodology to organise Trials, the DRIVER+ Portfolio of Solutions but also specific information about the first and second Trials and a detailed description of the solutions tested.
+You will find information on the DRIVER+ Test-bed and Guidance Methodology to organise Trials, the DRIVER+ Portfolio of Solutions but also specific information about the different Trials that already took place and a detailed description of the solutions tested.

 Stay Tuned for more information ABOUT THIS TRIAL !